dominickp/Week-11/README.md

 10. Test that
 11.

-## Change the ListController to use the directive's controller
+## Change the ListController to use an explicit, inline controller
 *on your own*

 1. Change the `controller` on the `postList` directive's DDO to an explicit, inline controller